2023 Best Value Communication & Media Studies Bachelor's Degree Schools in Arkansas

 Full Communication & Media Studies at University of Central Arkansas Report

-Out of the 9 schools in Arkansas that were part of this year’s ranking, University of Arkansas at Little Rock landed the # 5 spot on the list.
-Located in the midsize city of Little Rock, UA Little Rock is a public college with a medium-sized student population.
+You’ll join some of the best and brightest minds around you if you attend University of Arkansas at Little Rock.
+The school came in at #5 on this year’s Best Value Communication & Media Studies Bachelor’s Degree Schools in Arkansas list.
+Located in the city of Little Rock, UA Little Rock is a public school with a medium-sized student population.

 The average tuition and fees for an in-state undergraduate at UA Little Rock are $9,512 a year.
 After completing their Bachelor's Degree, communications graduates from UA Little Rock carry an average student debtload of $32,888.

-Read full report on Communication & Media Studies at University of Arkansas at Little Rock
+Full Communication & Media Studies at University of Arkansas at Little Rock Report

-Arkansas Tech University landed the #6 spot in the 2023 rankings for the best value bachelor’s degree communication and media studies programs.
-ATU is a moderately-sized public school located in the town of Russellville.
+With a ranking of #6, Arkansas Tech University did quite well on this year’s best value schools for communication and media studies students working on their bachelor’s degree.
+ATU is a medium-sized public school located in the remote town of Russellville.

 In-state tuition fees for undergraduate students at ATU are $7,900 per year.

-Harding University came in at #8 in this year’s edition of the Best Value Communication & Media Studies Bachelor’s Degree Schools in Arkansas ranking.
-Harding is a small private not-for-profit school located in the town of Searcy.
+University of Arkansas at Pine Bluff ranked #7 on this year’s Best Value Communication & Media Studies Bachelor’s Degree Schools in Arkansas list.
+UAPB is a small public school located in the small city of Pine Bluff.

-In-state tuition fees for undergraduate students at Harding are $22,230 per year.
+In-state tuition fees for undergraduate students at UAPB are $8,064 per year.

 Harding not only placed well in our value ranking, but it is also #2 on our Best Communication & Media Studies Bachelor’s Degree Schools in Arkansas list.